NealBozeman/challenge/README.md

 - Uses AJV to validate the JSON objects before storing or serving the objects.

-- Allow overrides for specific custom routes, e.g. /api/getContactList
+- Allow overrides for specific custom routes, e.g. /api/call-list

 *Security*

-- Uses an API request white list to avoid data being stolen from database tables that aren't meant to be exposed.
+- Uses an API request whitelist to avoid data being stolen from database tables that aren't meant to be exposed.

-- Using numeric ID can reveal information about a service, such as how popular it is, or allow attackers to guess record numbers.
-Also, incremental numeric IDs prevent efficient multi-write sharding, and mult-region backends, as all nodes have to first agree on the record number.
+- NOTICE: Using numeric IDs as specified can reveal information about a service, such as how popular it is, or allow attackers to guess record numbers of other users.
+Also, incremental numeric IDs prevent efficient multi-write sharding, and mult-region backends, as all nodes have to first lock writes and agree on the next record number.

 * I suggest using a UUIDv4 instead of numeric.
 This allows us to specify the id as a string, and does not reveal any practical information to an attacker.

-- We will not be determining is a token or user is authenticated, but can do so in the future on each request using middleware.
+- We will not be determining if a token or user is authenticated, but can do so in the future on each request using middleware.

 *Libraries*